Feature #5288: Run the test suite automatically on autobuilt ISOs

 I did not look closely every day to see if the problem described in this ticket title still happens, but I don't remember having seen this lately.
 So I think that for this one we're good.
 I've created #11295 to track the other problem you found about test job getting their isotester stolen by another ones.

-#19 Updated by intrigeri over 3 years ago
+#19 Updated by intrigeri almost 4 years ago

 - Status changed from In Progress to Resolved